TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CleverRest/Index.rst

 unordered list UL.
 The list item consists of nothing but a nested list for which we are using the plus sign `+` - just because it looks nice.
 Any allowed character would do.
 As usual the nested list is preceded by (at least) one empty line and it is indented.
-The empty lines 6 and 11 are optional.
+The empty lines 6 and 11 are optional and could be multiple empty lines:

 .. code-block:: rst
    :linenos: